american citizen greatness

 For the purposes of this Act, the following terms are defined as follows:

-• Temporary Worker Visas: All non-immigrant visas authorizing employment, as defined under Section 101(a)(15) of the Immigration and Nationality Act, including H-1B, H-1B1, H-2A, H-2B, H-3, L-1, O-1, O-2, P-1, P-2, P-3, E-1, E-2, E-3, TN, I, R-1, Q-1, and certain J-1 categories (e.g., au pairs, interns, trainees), as well as F-1 visas with Optional Practical Training (OPT) or STEM OPT extensions.
+• Temporary Worker Visas: Non-immigrant visas authorizing employment, per Section 101(a)(15) of the Immigration and Nationality Act, including H-1B, H-1B1, H-2A, H-2B, H-3, L-1, O-1, O-2, P-1, P-2, P-3, E-1, E-2, E-3, TN, I, R-1, Q-1, and certain J-1 categories (e.g., au pairs, trainees), plus F-1 visas with Optional Practical Training (OPT) or STEM OPT extensions.

-• Green Card Holders: All lawful permanent residents (LPRs) employed in the U.S., including those under employment-based (e.g., EB-1 through EB-5), family-based (e.g., IR through F4), diversity, or humanitarian green card programs, as defined under the Immigration and Nationality Act.
+• Green Card Holders: Lawful permanent residents (LPRs) employed in the U.S., including employment-based (e.g., EB-1 through EB-5), family-based (e.g., IR through F4), diversity, or humanitarian green card programs.

-• Green Card Program: Lawful permanent residency programs, including employment-based and family-based categories, as defined under the Immigration and Nationality Act, such as EB-1 through EB-5 and IR through F4 classifications.
+• Green Card Program: Lawful permanent residency programs, including employment-based and family-based categories, such as EB-1 through EB-5 and IR through F4.

-• Temporary Worker Visa: All non-immigrant visas authorizing employment in the U.S., as defined under Section 101(a)(15) of the Immigration and Nationality Act, including but not limited to H-1B, H-1B1, H-2A, H-2B, H-3, L-1, O-1, O-2, P-1, P-2, P-3, E-1, E-2, E-3, TN, I, R-1, Q-1, and certain J-1 categories (e.g., au pairs, interns, trainees), excluding non-work visas such as B-2 or F-1 without work authorization.
-For clarity, F-1 visas with Optional Practical Training (OPT) or STEM OPT extensions are included to the extent they authorize employment.
+• Temporary Worker Visa: Non-immigrant visas authorizing employment, per Section 101(a)(15), including H-1B, H-1B1, H-2A, H-2B, H-3, L-1, O-1, O-2, P-1, P-2, P-3, E-1, E-2, E-3, TN, I, R-1, Q-1, and certain J-1 categories, excluding non-work visas (e.g., B-2, F-1 without OPT).
+F-1 OPT/STEM OPT included if authorizing employment.

 III.
 Implementation of the U.S. Foreign Labor Levy: A Four-Pillar Approach